The 12 Best Places To Visit in Mainland Greece

 - Zagori Villages and Vikos Gorge: A 45-minute drive to the northeast of Ioannina leads visitors to the stunning scenery and topography of these two chart-topping sights.
 Don’t miss the awe-inspiring sight of Vikos Gorge from Monodendri.
 Take in a sophisticated rural lunch in the villages of Papingo or Mikro Papingo.
 Map: Zagori, Vikos Gorge

-Best Ioannina Hotels
+Recommended Ioannina Hotels

 - Saz City Life Hotel – Re-purposed from tired inner-city office buildings, Saz offers trendy urban accommodation in the heart of Ioannina. • +30 26 5107 8888 • Map